Relative entropy and the Pinsker product formula for sofic groups: Agreement of Relative Entropy with the Amenable Case

 \end{proof}

-The proof of the above lemma gives an alternate proof of the fact that any factor map between actions of an amenable group is \emph{model-surjective} in the sense of \cite[Definition 3.1]{AustinGeo}.
+The above lemma shows that any factor map between actions of an amenable group is \emph{model-surjective} in the sense of \cite[Definition 3.1]{AustinGeo}.
 Combining this with Proposition 8.4 of \cite{AustinAdd} gives an alternate proof of the fact that measure-preserving actions of amenable groups are strongly sofic with respect to any sofic approximation.